kubernetes/kops/docs/cli/kops_toolbox_dump.md

 ### Options

 ```
+      --dir string      target directory; if specified will collect logs and other information.
   -h, --help            help for dump
   -o, --output string   output format.
 One of: yaml, json (default "yaml")
 ```